githubtraining/write-javascript-actions/responses/12_trigger-workflow.md

 ---

-When you are ready to move forward in the lesson comment on this pull request and I will continue showing you how to write JavaScript Actions.
+When you are ready to move forward in the lesson merge this pull request into the `master` branch.